HengzhunChen/HengzhunChen.github.io/note_/intro_website_build.md

   - Run `bundle install` within the project directory to install the specific gem versions specified in the Gemfile for that project.

-**Q**: Where does the gem file being installed if I used bundle to manage them?
+**Q**: Where does the gem file being installed if I used bundler to manage them?

 **A**: When you use Bundler to manage gems for a project, the gems specified in the Gemfile are installed in the project's directory.
 By default, Bundler creates a directory called vendor/bundle within the project directory and installs the gems there.